+Looking after someone

+carerscotland.org

-"I've realised that I am not alone in caring for a loved one...
-This is the only place I've found that can do that for me and I just wanted to say thank you."
-Visit us today and see how sharing a problem or letting off some steam can make a world of difference. carersuk.org/forum Adult carer support plans and young carer statements If you are a carer who appears to have a need for support, you should be offered an adult carer support plan by the local authority of the person you are looking after.
-If you are under 18 (or 18 if still at school) you should be offered a young carers statement by the local authority you live in.
+Adult carer support plans and young carer statements

+If you are a carer, you should be offered an adult carer support plan by the local authority of the person you are looking after.
+If you are under 18 (or 18 if still at school), you should be offered a young carers statement by the local authority you live in.

 If you are not offered a support plan/statement, you should contact the local authority and ask for one.
 You can have one of these no matter the amount of care you provide, your level of need or your financial means.
-Your support plan/statement should cover: - your caring role and how it affects your life and wellbeing - your feelings and choices about caring - your physical and mental health - · work, study, training, leisure - relationships, social activities and your goals - housing - planning for emergencies.
+Your support plan/ statement should cover:

+- your caring role and how it affects your life and wellbeing

+- your feelings and choices about caring

+- your physical and mental health

+- work, study, training, leisure

+- relationships, social activities and your goals

+- housing

+- planning for emergencies.